liamtoaldo/mangodl/README.md

 Just `yay -S mangodl` or, if you use paru `paru -S mangodl`
 #### Windows
+Download the executable (mangodl.exe) from the latest Windows version in the releases
 If you just want to use it without installing it, just run mangodl.exe everytime and skip these steps below
 ```sh
 Open start menu,